-- Public question time will not exceed 30 minutes in duration.
-The time of commencing public question time will be recorded in the minutes. - 53.4 Questions submitted to Council can be submitted as follows: - 53.4.1 in writing, state the name and address of the person submitting the question and generally be in a form approved or permitted by Council; and - 53.4.2 placed in the receptacle designated for the purpose at the place of the meeting at least two hours prior to the Council meeting, or be lodged electronically at the prescribed email address at least two hours prior to the Council meeting. - 53.4.3 Verbally at a Council Meeting, following the removal of standing orders and via the prompt of the Mayor. - 53.4.4 Members of the Gallery providing verbal questions without notice at a Council Meeting, must state their name to be recorded in the minutes. - No person may submit more than two questions at any one meeting. - 53.6 If a person has submitted two questions to a meeting, the second question: - may, at the discretion of the Chair, be deferred until all other persons who have asked a question have had their questions asked and answered; or - 53.6.2 may not be asked if the time allotted for public question time has expired. - 53.7 The Chair or a member of Council staff nominated by the Chair may read to those present at the meeting a question which has been submitted in accordance with this Rule. - Notwithstanding sub-Rule 53.6, the Chair may refrain from reading a question or having a question read if the person who submitted the question is not present in the gallery at the time when the question is due to be read. - A question may be disallowed by the Chair if the Chair determines that it: - 53.9.1 relates to a matter outside the duties, functions and powers of Council; - 53.9.2 is defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance; - 53.9.3 deals with a subject matter already answered; - 53.9.4 is aimed at embarrassing a Councillor or a member of Council staff; - 53.9.5 relates to personnel matters; - 53.9.6 relates to the personal hardship of any resident or ratepayer; - 53.9.7 relates to industrial matters; - 53.9.8 relates to contractual matters; - 53.9.9 relates to proposed developments;
+- 53.3 Public question time will not exceed 30 minutes in duration.
+The time of commencing public question time will be recorded in the minutes. - 53.4 Questions submitted to Council can be submitted as follows: - 53.4.1 in writing, state the name and address of the person submitting the question and generally be in a form approved or permitted by Council; and - 53.4.2 placed in the receptacle designated for the purpose at the place of the meeting prior to 5pm on the day of the Council meeting, or be lodged electronically at the prescribed email address prior to 12noon on the day of the Council meeting. - 53.4.3 Verbally at a Council Meeting, following the removal of standing orders and via the prompt of the Mayor. - 53.4.4 Members of the Gallery providing verbal questions without notice at a Council Meeting, must state their name to be recorded in the minutes. - 53.5 No person may submit more than two questions at any one meeting. - 53.6 If a person has submitted two questions to a meeting, the second question: - 53.6.1 may, at the discretion of the Chair, be deferred until all other persons who have asked a question have had their questions asked and answered; or - 53.6.2 may not be asked if the time allotted for public question time has expired. - 53.7 The Chair or a member of Council staff nominated by the Chair may read to those present at the meeting a question which has been submitted in accordance with this Rule. - 53.8 Notwithstanding sub-Rule 53.6, the Chair may refrain from reading a question or having a question read if the person who submitted the question is not present in the gallery at the time when the question is due to be read. - 53.9 A question may be disallowed by the Chair if the Chair determines that it: - 53.9.1 relates to a matter outside the duties, functions and powers of Council; - 53.9.2 is defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance; - 53.9.3 deals with a subject matter already answered; - 53.9.4 is aimed at embarrassing a Councillor or a member of Council staff; - 53.9.5 relates to personnel matters; - 53.9.6 relates to the personal hardship of any resident or ratepayer; - 53.9.7 relates to industrial matters; - 53.9.8 relates to contractual matters; - 53.9.9 relates to proposed developments;